Do I Need to Pay Income Tax on an Australian House Lottery Prize in 2026?

 Here is how it works: You win a Gold Coast prize home valued at $3 million on 1 June 2026.
 The ATO sets your cost base at $3 million.
 You sell the property on 1 June 2028 for $3.4 million.
 Your capital gain is $400,000.
 CGT applies at your marginal tax rate (minus the 50% CGT discount for individuals who hold for more than one year).

-If you hold the property for more than 12 months before sale, the 50% CGT discount applies.
+Hold the property for over 12 months before selling.
+You get a 50% CGT discount.
 Your taxable gain becomes $200,000.
-At a 45% marginal tax rate, you owe $90,000 in CGT.
-This is substantially different from income tax, but it is equally real.
+At 45% tax, you owe $90,000 in CGT.
+This differs from income tax, but it is real.

 Land Tax: An Ongoing Annual Liability